The multilayer architecture of the global input-output network and its properties: Introduction

+Our results show that the multilayer analysis is able to catch more peculiar trade relationships that cannot be detected at the mono-layer aggregate trade network.
+Among others, we find that, in the weighted version, while many layers have dissimilar internal structures, few others are somewhat more overlapped or correlated.
+On top of that, the interlayer interactions are also highly heterogeneous.
 Digging deeper at a broader mesoscale structure, we can identify several large international communities in which some countries trade more intensively in certain specific industry-based layers.
-However, it is worth to emphasize that such a mesoscale structure of the global trade network in input-output does evolve over time, which may reflect the competition as well as cooperation dynamics among industries and among nations.

-For example, in 2000, the first largest international community is comprised by sectors from the US, Japan together with several sectors from China, while the second largest cluster mainly consists of industries from the former Eastern Bloc's countries.
+However, it is worth to emphasize that such a mesoscale structure does evolve over time, which may reflect the competition as well as cooperation dynamics among industries and among nations.
+For example, in 2000, the first largest international community was comprised by sectors from the US, Japan together with several sectors from China, while the second largest cluster mainly consists of industries from the former Eastern Bloc's countries.
 In contrast, as for the data in 2014, we identify the first largest international community where relevant sectors of main Asian players (China, India, Japan, South Korea) together with those from Australia are clustered together.
 On the other hand, sectors from countries involved in the North American Free Trade Agreement (Canada, Mexico and USA) belong to the second largest one.

 The remainder of this paper is organized as follows.
-In section \ref{Data and Methods}, we explain the dataset and describe the multilayer representation of the global trade system as well as the methods used to analyse such a network.
-Section \ref {Results} summarizes the main results.
+In Section \ref{Data and Methods}, we describe the multilayer representation of the global trade system as well as the proposed methodology used to analyze such a network.
+Section \ref {Results} summarizes preliminary analysis of data and the main results with related economic interpretation.
+A focus on temporal evolution is also provided.
 We conclude in Section \ref {Conclusions}.
-Further information on the dataset and additional results are left in the Appendix.
+Further information on the dataset and additional results are left to the Appendices.